GavenDcosta/100dayscodingchallenge-/README.md

 Day 32: I wrote a js code to change text decoration on clicking button

 Day 33:I learned to use alert(), prompt() and confirm()

+Day 34: I wrote a code in which on clicking the buttons a anime character will appear in the div